Incorrect Free Space Reported

 one thing we could do is show 5% in a different color or something if it's ext4.

-#2 Updated by Zeiva about 10 years ago
+#2 Updated by Zeiva over 10 years ago

 The different color approach is a good idea.
 Question is how useful is this system-reserved space on the storage drives?
 5% off a storage drive is quite a big chunk of space users won’t have access to by default (at least when using greyhole, unsure about normal shares).
 Would it be possible to have Amahi use a lower % for storage drives by default along with the color difference?